-13.1 AAS reserves the right to amend these grant conditions, policy and the terms of the grant letter at any time.
-Changes will be published on our website and once published, any changes will apply to the grant.
+- AAS reserves the right to amend these grant conditions, policy and the terms of the grant letter at any time.
+Changes will be published on our website and once published; any changes will apply to the grant.

-15.2 You shall inform the AAS without delay if the administering party or the grantee goes into administration, receivership, liquidation or bankruptcy, or if there is any change to the status or ownership of the administering party or the grantee that might affect their ability to comply with these Conditions.
+- You shall inform the AAS without delay if you or the administering party goes into administration, receivership, liquidation or bankruptcy, or if there is any change to the status or that might affect their ability to comply with these Conditions.

 End of Grant Report

 End of Grant Report means a form on which the grantee reports on the achievements and implications of their AAS funded project and usage of funds.

 Products, services, processes, technologies, materials, software, data, or other innovations, and intellectual property created by You or a third party prior to or outside of the Project used as part of the Project.

 A grant is an award made to support a discrete, specified, circumscribed project to be performed by the named investigator(s)/grantee(s) in an area representing the investigator's/grantee(s) specific interest and competencies, based on the mission of the AAS.

 Any person or third party working on the Grant Activities including (as applicable) any applicant, collaborator, sponsor, research sponsor, supervisor, consultants, sub-awardees or contractors.

 The terms and conditions on which the Grant is made, comprising these Grant Conditions, the Award Letter and Policy Statements as set out in the AAS website from time to time.